Iain Jenkins: Playing career

-Coaching and managerial career
+Coaching career

 Following his retirement, Jenkins became Chester youth coach, before moving to Scottish Junior Football Eastern Region North Division side Broughty Athletic in 2004.
 After a year there as coach, he became assistant manager at Dundee North End in June 2005, before becoming manager in June 2006.
 Shortly after leaving his post in May 2008, Jenkins was appointed manager of Tayport, leaving in August 2009 to become assistant manager at Cowdenbeath. winning back to back promotions with the Fife club.

 After being offered the manager's job at Cowdenbeath following promotion success it was announced on 11 June 2010 that Jenkins had followed Danny Lennon to St Mirren as his assistant manager; he left the club amicably in July 2011.
 Since leaving St Mirren, Jenkins became a Scottish Football Association performance coach; as of 2012, he was the dedicated coach for the SFA Performance School project at St John's High School in Dundee.
+Iain also had a short spell as manager at Scottish junior outfit side Violet JFC in 2025.
+Iain has been named as part of St Johnstone FC academy outfit in March 2026.

+Personal life

+As of January 2026, Jenkins was working as a surveyor.